 The Awak area has seven species of mangroves, which provide a nursery for mangrove crabs and many species of fish.
 Birds are abundant, including the endemic Pohnpei lorikeet, the island’s only parrot (considered vulnerable by the IUCN), and the globally threatened Pohnpei kingfisher.

 The proposed protected area includes a small dredging project, which the community hopes to stop from expanding.
 The traditional chiefs of the village are working to make the area part of the Pohnpei Protected Area Network.
 Inclusion would protect all intact mangrove forests, seagrass beds, and reefs in Awak.
 Only subsistence fishing would be allowed.
 (As part of this campaign, local NGOs made a short video.)
 Our project partners say that an agreement with Seacology will help the chiefs get legal protection for the area.

 Traditionally, Awak is a fishing village.
 With a Seacology grant, the community is building a small aquaculture facility, where they will raise giant clams, rabbitfishes, and other species, to replenish the once teeming reefs and mangrove habitats nearby.
 All members of the village will have full access to the facility and the aquaculture products.

-Reseeding clams in the lagoon near Awak will also help to regenerate giant clams near other villages, as the current carries the larvae.
-This will let more people benefit from the project and raise awareness of the need to protect mangroves, seagrass beds, and reefs around the whole bay.
+Clam larvae released in Awak Village’s lagoon will float on the current to nearby villages.
+In this way, more people will benefit from the project–and become more aware of the need to protect mangroves, seagrass beds, and reefs around the whole bay.